How Much Mobile Data Do I Need?

 If you find yourself feeling a bit alarmed when viewing your data usage and want to cut back, there are a few things that you can try:

-• Disable push notifications: Many apps automatically send out push notifications: Shopping apps will send them when something is on sale, social media apps will do it when someone’s interacted with your content, etc. Consider disabling push notifications in non-essential apps to help cut down on your data usage.
+• Disable push notifications: Many apps automatically send out push notifications.
+Consider disabling push notifications in non-essential apps to help cut down on your data usage.

 • Turn off background refresh: Similar to push notifications, background refresh often happens automatically, forcing you to use up data without even realizing it.
 Toggling this off can help preserve precious data.

-• Set a limit on scrolling: Finally, if you don’t have access to WiFi and you have to use data, consider setting a limit on your screen time.
-This will help both cut down on data usage and give you the opportunity to disconnect for a bit.
+• Set a limit on scrolling: If you don't have access to WiFi and you have to use data, consider setting a limit on your screen time.
+This will help cut down on data usage and give you the opportunity to disconnect for a bit.

 How Much Cellular Data Do I Need?

-Have a question about Optimum Internet service?
+Have a question about Optimum Mobile service?
 Explore our Frequently Asked Questions page or contact us for answers.

 YOU MAY ALSO LIKE